goodloop/autoware_auto_mirror/src/drivers/velodyne_driver/design/velodyne-driver-design.md

 coordinates and intensity, we retain some order information from the sensor itself.

-Specifically, `fire_id` is kept track of, which consolidates points of a point cloud into 16 point blocks that make up a fire pattern, or can be thought of as a ray, where 16 in this case is the number of lasers in the particular model of Velodyne LiDAR used.
+Specifically, `id` is kept track of, which consolidates points of a point cloud into 16 point blocks that make up a fire pattern, or can be thought of as a ray, where 16 in this case is the number of lasers in the particular model of Velodyne LiDAR used.
 This information is used downstream, most